How To Make Ladyfingers

 BAKE LADYFINGERS

 Pipe sponge batter lines, about 4 inches long, onto baking sheets lined with parchment.
 And right before baking, dust the tops with powdered sugar.
-Bake cookies at 385°F (190 °C) for about 8 minutes, or until golden.
+Bake cookies at 385°F (190°C) for about 8 minutes, or until golden brown.

 BITE-SIZED ADVICE

-- Corn Starch– The addition of corn starch helps absorb excess liquid in the batter, keeping it thick and easier to pipe, and it also aids in keeping the baked cookies soft inside.
+The addition of corn starch helps absorb excess liquid in the batter, keeping it thick and easier to pipe.
+It also helps keep the baked cookies soft inside.

-- Powdered Sugar– Dusting sponge biscuits with powdered sugar just before baking helps mitigate excessive spread, supports a better rise, and creates the signature crust on the cookies.
+Dusting sponge biscuits with powdered sugar just before baking helps prevent excessive spreading, promotes better rise, and creates the signature crust on the cookies.

-- Folding Technique – fold the sifted flour mixture into the meringue base using quick, short spatula strokes.
-Hold the bowl and turn it as you make a stroke through the batter in a what looks like a letter J shape.
+Hold the bowl and turn it as you make a stroke through the batter in a trajectory that looks like a J shape.
 It’s important to use the spatula along the bottom of the bowl to make sure all the flour is folded into the meringue.

-- Sift Flour, Starch, and Salt into the meringue-egg yolk base, this helps avoid lumps of flour and allows for easier folding of flour into the meringue base.
+Sift flour, starch, and salt into the meringue-egg yolk base.
+This helps avoid lumps of flour and makes it easier to fold the flour into teh meringue.

 TRY THESE RECIPES